My review philosophy

 How to request a review

-Review requests must be emailed to firstname.lastname@example.org between the 14th-21st of every month.
+Review requests must be emailed to email@example.com between the 15th-20th of every month.
+If you require assistance with submitting your review request for accessibility purposes, please contact me.

 Review requests received outside of this timeframe will be deleted, unless it has all of the following: